Skip to content

 Add registrations

-Stripe Tax only calculates tax in jurisdictions where you’re registered to collect tax and requires you to add your registrations in the Dashboard.
+Stripe Tax only calculates tax in jurisdictions where you’re registered to collect tax.
+You must add your registrations in the Dashboard.

 OptionalCollect customer address